Jo-Jo White: Minor leagues

+Detroit Tigers

+1932 and 1933 seasons

+In 1932, White joined the Detroit Tigers, making his major league debut on April 15.
+He quickly won a reputation as "the fastest man in the League on the basepaths."
+In his first game, he broke up a double play by cutting down the second baseman, allowing the winning run to score and drawing comparison to the Tigers' prior Georgia-born center fielder, Ty Cobb.
+He played all three outfield positions during the 1932 season: 17 in center field and 16 each in right field and center field.
+He compiled a .260 batting average and a .346 slugging percentage.

+In 1932, he played 32 games in center field, 16 in left field, and six in right field.
+His batting average was .252 with a .359 slugging percentage.
+He was married to Ferne Rodenburgh of Arkansas in June 1933 at Detroit's Wolverines Hotel.
+White's teammates Gee Walker, Marv Owen, and Schoolboy Rowe attended the ceremony.

+1934 and 1935 seasons

+In 1934, White became an everyday player for the Tigers, playing 92 games in center field, seven in right field, and one in left field.
+He tallied career highs with a .313 batting average, a .419 on-base percentage, 97 runs scored, 28 stolen bases (second most in the American League), 43 RBIs, and 69 bases on balls.

-In 1934, he batted .313, scored 97 runs, and stole 28 bases—the second most in the American League.
-His .418 on-base percentage was seventh best in the league.
-He played in all seven games of the 1934 World Series, walking eight times and scoring six runs against the Gashouse Gang St. Louis Cardinals, who beat Detroit in seven games.
+The Tigers won the American League pennant in 1934 with a 101-53 record.
+White played in all seven games of the 1934 World Series, walking eight times and scoring six runs against the Gashouse Gang St. Louis Cardinals, who beat Detroit in seven games.

 In 1935, White's batting average dropped 73 points to .240, but he still scored 82 runs and was among the AL leaders with 12 triples and 19 stolen bases.
 He played in five games of the 1935 World Series, scoring three runs with a .417 on-base percentage.
 White also hit a single in the 11th inning of Game 3 to drive in Marv Owen for the win, contributing to the Tigers' first-ever world championship, as they defeated the Chicago Cubs in six games.

 White was roommates with Detroit slugger Hank Greenberg for five years.
 In his autobiography, Greenberg wrote that they had a great relationship and enjoyed being on the road together, though they "used to fight the Civil War every night."
 Greenberg noted that "no two people could be more different than me, coming from the Bronx, and Jo-Jo White, claiming he came from Atlanta."
 White even confessed once to Greenberg, "I thought all you Jews had horns on your head."